Everything Apple fans need to know about the new RM16,000 Vision Pro AR headset

 An open secret that has been whispered among industry experts and insiders for months leading up to its eventual release, the Vision Pro headset represents one of Apple’s most significant hardware launches in over a decade since the debut of the Apple Watch.

+Described as a ‘new kind of computer’ that augments reality by blurring the lines between the real and digital worlds, Cook points out that it is the first Apple product you can ‘look through’ as opposed to ‘look at’, representing a transition from computer screens to VR spaces that exist outside the confines of bezels.

-While this is by no means the first-ever AR headset of its kind (Google’s failed Google Glass initiative comes to mind), Apple’s attempt at meshing the virtual plane with reality represents a significant effort in propelling the still nascent industry forwards, especially with regards to consumer adoption.
+While this is by no means the first-ever AR headset to be made commercially available (Google’s failed Google Glass initiative comes to mind), Apple’s attempt at meshing the virtual plane with reality represents a significant effort in propelling the still nascent industry forwards, especially with regards to consumer adoption.

 Rather ambitiously, Cook hopes that the Vision Pro headset will serve as a gateway for the mass market into what he dubs as the ‘spatial computing’ generation, in the same vein that the iPhone and Mac computer did for ‘mobile computing’ and ‘personal computing’.
 And this is everything you need to know about the Vision Pro AR headset.